gargrave/garlib/README.md

 It's a modest collection of JS/TS helpers and utilities gathered into one place.
 Sort of a "poor man's Lodash," although it would have to be _very_ poor in this case, since Lodash is already very free.

-You may find something of use here, but may also _not_ find something of use here. 🤷‍♂️
+Let's put it this way: you may find something of use here, but you may also _not_ find something of use here. 🤷‍♂️

 ## Usage

 - Install with `yarn add @gargrave/garlib` (or the `npm` variant if you prefer)
-- Import what you need, and starting benefitting
+- Import what you need, and starting benefitting greatly

 ## Docs